-- Q. What equipment at our Field Day site must be operated off of the emergency power in order to claim the 100-point per transmitter bonus? - A. You must operate all transmitting and receiving equipment from emergency power.
+Q. What equipment at our Field Day site must be operated off of the emergency power in order to claim the 100-point per transmitter bonus?

+A. You must operate all transmitting and receiving equipment from emergency power.
 If you use a computer for digital modes, and/or to control or operate the radio, it also must use emergency power.
-If the computer is used only for logging and is not keying the transmitter, it does not need to be emergency powered. - Q. I am going to be a home station using emergency power.
-What bonus points may I claim? - A. All entry classes now are able to claim certain bonus points.
-Refer to Field Day Rule 7.3. for specifics. - Q. We will be running a generator to power our stations, but will be using commercial power for the lights, coffee pot, etc. What power source should we check? - A. Only check the power source which is used to operate the transmitting/receiving equipment. - Q. My buddy and I will be going to the campground with our families for Field Day.
+If the computer is used only for logging and is not keying the transmitter, it does not need to be emergency powered.

+Q. I am going to be a home station using emergency power.
+What bonus points may I claim?

+A. All entry classes now are able to claim certain bonus points.
+Refer to Field Day Rule 7.3. for specifics.

+Q. We will be running a generator to power our stations, but will be using commercial power for the lights, coffee pot, etc. What power source should we check?

+A. Only check the power source which is used to operate the transmitting/receiving equipment.

+Q. My buddy and I will be going to the campground with our families for Field Day.
 Only he and I will be setting up the station and operating.
 Are we Class A or B?

-In this instance, the entry class is B. - Q. I will be camping with my family during Field Day.
-My three kids will help me set up the antennas and station, but will be busy doing other things while I operate.
-Am I still Class B? - A. A Class B station may only have 1 or 2 persons involved in its set-up and operation.
-In this instance, the entry class is A. - Q. How do we sign forms that we send in via email? - A. Electronic submissions are considered signed when submitted. - Q. What kind of "proofs of bonus points" do we need to send?
+A. In this instance, the entry class is B.

+Q. I will be camping with my family during Field Day.
+My three kids will help me set up the antennas and station, but they will be busy doing other things while I operate.
+Am I still Class B?

+A. Class B stations may only have 1 or 2 persons involved in its set-up and operation.
+In this instance, the entry class is A.

+Q. We don't have an area club, but we do have a small group of area hams (generally two or three of us get together for operating events).
+I have a large-deep property, and we will be setting up in my back yard.
+What Class would we be?
+Class A, Class B or ?

+A. Convenient access across one's backyard to their home station facilities is not in keeping with the spirit of Class A or Class B portable operations.
+Such convenient backyard operations on property of home stations remain either Class D (commercial power) or Class E (emergency power), even if home antenna structures are not used.
+If the station will be a 'good hike' away from a home station (eg, at the rear of a several acre lot, or perhaps operating from a farmers field down the road) - clearly away from home conveniences (away from home utilities, or home restrooms/bedrooms, or even eating facilities/refrigerator/kitchen) - then Class A (3 or more persons portable) or Class B (1 or 2 person portable) is appropriate.

+Q. How do we sign forms that we send in via the web app at http://field-day.arrl.org/fdentry.php?

+A. Electronic submissions are considered signed when submitted.

+Q. What kind of "proofs of bonus points" do we need to send?